-4.5.2 What precautions should I take when filling equipment?
+4.5.2 WHAT PRECAUTIONS SHOULD I TAKE WHEN FILLING EQUIPMENT?

 You must always follow the instructions on the product label when mixing and loading a pesticide into equipment.
-You should also take the precautions referred to in table 5 below.
+You should also take the precautions referred to in table 5.

-Table 5: Action when filling equipment
+TABLE 5 Action when filling equipment